openmeteo/pthelma/doc/cliapp.rst

    .. method:: read_configuration()

-      Usually you won't need to override this method; however, if you want to transfer data from :attr:`config` to a data structure that is more convenient, you would do so here, after calling the inherited method.

-   .. method:: check_configuration()

-      Override this method; call the inherited (which checks for the existence of compulsory options and everything else it can check), then make checks to see if the values of the options specified are appropriate; raise :exc:`WrongValueError` when not.
+      You should override this method either in order to make additional sanity checks of the configuration or in order to transfer data from :attr:`config` to data structures that are more convenient.
+First call the inherited method; this will read the configuration into :attr:`config` and check for the existence of compulsory options and everything else it can check.
+Then do anything else you want to do with the configuration.
+Any exception you raise will be caught, logged, and shown to the user.

    .. method:: execute()